Omlahid/NaNoWriMo-Discord-Bot/README.md

 7. Run `start.bat` by double-clicking it.
 You should see your bot connected to your server.

-8. Type `!aide` to know more about the current features.
+8. Type `!help` to know more about the current features (or type `!aide` if you changed the language to French).